cronical/budget_dance/docs/configuration_summary.md

     1. Prepare other imput files as json or tsv
 1. [Acquire a registration key](./configure_api.md/#api-key) for the bureau of labor statistics (for inflation data)
 1. Edit the [configuration file](./configuration.md) as described below.
 1. Validate the file against the schema.
-I use VS Code extension `YAML Language Support by Red Hat`
+[See separate page](./schema_validation.md)
 1. Run `dance/util/build_book.py`.